julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid.md

 Rowan belonged to the **front gate, the bright side, the open road**.
 Anywhere else, it became a beacon for wandering dead.

 Many witches avoided planting rowan unless they had studied its directional lore fully.

+In most traditions, rowan was protective — but like all threshold plants, its power depended on correct placement.

 See:

 **[Rowan Trees by the Front Door](/rowan-trees-front-door-old-world-folklore/)**